-- pledge;
+- pledges;

-- business collateral; and
+- · business collaterals; and

-- mortgage on specific types of movable property such as machineries registered with the Department of Industrial Works, vessels, equipment and trade fixtures.
+- mortgages on specific types of movable property, such as machinery registered with the Department of Industrial Works, vessels, equipment and trade fixtures.

-A pledge is defined as a contract whereby the pledgor delivers to the pledgee a movable property as security for the performance of obligation.
-The pledged property must be movable property or the right represented by a written instrument, and must be delivered into and kept in the possession of the pledgee or kept by a third person throughout the period of pledge.
+A 'pledge' is defined as a contract in which the pledgor delivers to the pledgee a movable property as security for the performance of obligation.
+The pledged property must be a movable property or the right represented by a written instrument and must be delivered into and kept in the possession of the pledgee or by a third person throughout the period of pledge.
 A pledge becomes valid and perfect upon the delivery of the pledged property into possession of the pledgee.